JerryI/wljs-docs/docs/frontend/Expressions representation.md

 - you can copy your cell's text to any WL parsers, use it with `wolframscript` with no changes made!
 - **it does not affect the code structure**
-- it has all markers for the editor (**no need to parse WL on client's side!**), that makes all process of writing equations much safer
+- it has all markers for the editor (**no need to parse WL on client's side**), that makes all process of writing equations much safer

-It has a big impact on the performance, especially while working with matrixes. `InterpretationBox` and other sweet tools are supported in a similar way using comments.
+It has a big impact on the performance (in a good way), especially while working with matrixes. `InterpretationBox` and other sweet tools are supported in a similar way using comments.